-Set the shooting mode selector to S, C or .
-The camLCD will indicate the battery status by the following icons:
+Set the shooting mode selector to S, C or \mathfrak{S} .
+The M/d will indicate the battery status by the following icons:

-- · The battery capacity is adequate. - The batteries are low.
-The camera will function but replace batteries soon. - Flashing battery icon.
+- a.
+The battery capacity is adequate. - b.
+The batteries are low.
+The camera will function but replace batteries soon. - c.
+Flashing battery icon.
 The batteries are exhausted and the camera will not function.